 - A sprinkling of roasted chickpeas

-I made a batch of this greek couscous up this week to serve with my One Pan Greek Chicken!!!
+I made a batch of this greek couscous up to serve with my One Pan Greek Chicken!!!
 It was a Greek kind of week 😉

 Did you see my Greek chicken, it is a post from a couple of years ago, but I added a cool cooking video to it.
 Check it out here.

 The flavours work so well together!!!
-Plenty of oregano and olive oil and the salty hit of feta and olives!!!
+Plenty of oregano, olive oil and the salty hit of feta and olives!!!
 YUM!!!!!

 How to flavor couscous?

 The trick to flavourful couscous is to use stock when you cook it.
 Vegetable or chicken stock are best, but for a hearty side try beef stock and roasted vegetables.

-I make my greek couscous with vegetable stock to ensure it has plenty of flavour, as let’s face it couscous is pretty bland on it’s own!!!!
+I make my greek couscous with vegetable stock to ensure it has plenty of flavor, as let's face it, couscous is pretty bland on it's own!!!!
 I also add some dried herbs, seasoning and lemon zest to the couscous so that whilst it is sitting in the hot stock it is also absorbing all the wonderful greek flavours.
-Don’t skip that step it really does make all the difference.
+Don't skip that step it really does make all the difference.

 Once you have finished making your the greek couscous, give it a final drizzle of extra virgin olive oil and sprinkle with fresh herbs.
-This turns this your couscous into something special.
+This turns your couscous into something special.
 If you can find fresh oregano then it is wonderful here, but fresh mint is delicious too.
 Or a mixture!!!!!